Crossmint/n8n-nodes-crossmint/README.md

   - `Payer Wallet Address` - Wallet address making the payment
   - `Private Key` - Private key to authorize the payment

-### Resource: NFT
-Operations for minting and managing NFTs (Non-Fungible Tokens).

-* **Mint NFT**: Creates a new NFT and sends it to a specified wallet.
-Supports template-based minting, metadata URLs, or custom metadata objects.
-  - `Collection ID` - ID of the NFT collection to mint from
-  - `Recipient` - Wallet to receive the NFT (address, email, userId, phone, twitter, x)
-  - `Chain` - Blockchain network for the NFT
-  - `Metadata Type` - How to provide NFT metadata (template, url, or object)

-  **When Metadata Type = "Metadata Object":**
-  - `NFT Name` - Name of the NFT (Max length: 32)
-  - `NFT Image URL` - Direct link to your NFT image
-  - `NFT Description` - Description of the NFT (Max length: 64)
-  - `Animation URL` - Animation/video URL (EVM only, optional)
-  - `Symbol (Solana)` - Token symbol (Max length: 10, Solana only, optional)
-  - `Attributes` - JSON array of traits (optional)

-  **When Metadata Type = "Metadata URL":**
-  - `Metadata URL` - URL to a JSON file containing the metadata

-  **When Metadata Type = "Template ID":**
-  - `Template ID` - ID of the template to use for minting

-  **Common fields for all metadata types:**
-  - `Send Notification` - Whether to send email notification
-  - `Locale` - Language for notifications
-  - `Reupload Linked Files` - Whether to reupload referenced files
-  - `Compressed (Solana)` - Whether to use compressed NFTs (Solana only)

-* **Get NFTs From Wallet**: Retrieves all NFTs owned by a specific wallet, with optional filtering by contract address and token ID.
-  - `Wallet Identifier` - Wallet to get NFTs from (address, email, userId, phone, twitter, x)
-  - `Chain` - Blockchain network for the wallet
-  - `Contract Addresses` - Comma-separated list of contract addresses to filter (optional)
-  - `Token ID` - Specific token ID to filter (optional)

 ## 📖 API Reference